 Challenge — Requests for remote online notarization.
 With remote notarization, the personal appearance requirement is satisfied when the signer and Notary meet using audiovisual technology online.

 Many Notaries are unsure if they can lawfully perform remote online notarizations.
 More than 40 states have enacted permanent RON laws.
-During the COVID-19 crisis, many states published temporary emergency Notary orders permitting alternate forms of remote notarization to help Notaries and signers comply with state stay-at-home orders, though most of these emergency orders have expired.
-If your state has permanently or temporarily authorized remote notarizations, you must comply with all of your state’s guidelines before doing so.
+If your state authorizes remote notarizations, you must comply with all of your state’s guidelines before doing so.

 Step 2: Check the document

-This step is necessary for confirming the appropriate certificate wording, making sure there are no blank spaces and verifying that the name on the ID supports the name on the document.
+This step is necessary to confirm the appropriate certificate wording, ensure there are no blank spaces, and verify that the name on the ID matches the name on the document.

 Challenge — Scanning or reading the document.
 Because this step has sometimes been referred to as “scanning the document,” some Notaries mistake it to mean actually scanning the document into their computer to have a digital copy.
 Other Notaries see this step as requiring them to read the entire document.
 Neither is true.